GovindGs29/Symphonica-App-Demo-Stream-Lit/README.md

 Hi GitHub Community,

+### Update Summary
+Ver 1.10 :

+Sure, here's a README file in GitHub Markdown format with bold headers and bullet points:

+# User Data Management System

+**User Data Management**: The `load_user_data` and `save_user_data` functions manage user data stored in a YAML file.

+**Password Hashing**:
+- The `hash_password` function handles password hashing.
+- The `verify_password` function verifies passwords against the stored hashes.

+**User Data Retrieval**: The `get_user_data` function retrieves user-specific data.

+**User Creation**: The `create_new_user` function allows the creation of new users, initializing their data.

+**Login Page**: The `display_login_page` function handles the login interface, allowing users to:
+- Log in with existing credentials
+- Create a new account

+**Multi-Tenancy**: The app ensures that each user sees only their specific data after logging in.

+**Grid Options**:
+- The `AgGrid` library is used to display data frames in an interactive grid format.
+- The `GridOptionsBuilder` class is used to configure the grid options.

 Welcome to my Streamlit app repository!
 This project is designed for users to freely edit and manage content, showcasing the capabilities of Streamlit for creating interactive and dynamic web applications.

 ### About the Project